sawwqib/YTDownloader/README.md

 # YouTube Downloader

-A simple and YouTube downloader for Termux that lets you download videos or playlists in **MP4** or **MP3** format with selectable quality.
+A simple YouTube downloader for Termux that lets you download videos or playlists in **MP4** or **MP3** format with selectable quality.
 Built using Python and `yt-dlp`.

 ---